 For more: Recommended 401(k) Savings By Age

-3) Spend no more than 50% of your combined side-hustle gross income.
-Let's say the couple has a combined W2 gross income of $120,000, but also makes $20,000 selling t-shirts and trinkets online.
-The couple can now spend up to $10,000 on their wedding.
-They won’t, because everybody who side hustles knows how exhausting it can be to make extra income outside of their day job.
-But they can because they are so far ahead of everyone else who relies on only one source of income to survive.
+Spending no more than 50% of your combined side-hustle gross income is my favorite modern-day wedding spending rule.
+Let's say the couple has a combined W2 gross income of $120,000.
+In addition, they also makes $24,000 selling t-shirts and trinkets from their Etsy store.
+The couple can now spend up to $12,000 on their wedding.

 When you've already gone through the ringer once, you presumably have a better idea of what you want with your superior earnings power in your early-40s.
 By then, you probably won't want to spend $20,000 because you have less people to impress.

-I've always taken the view that as adult children, we should actively try to give back to our parents, not take from our parents after they spent 18 years taking care of us.
-I’m not even two years into fatherhood and I’m already thinking about taking a vacation and going back to work.
-If my son doesn’t insist on being a man and paying for his own wedding, I’m going to send him this post and podcast.
-We’ll pay for an auxiliary expense.
+I've always taken the view that as adult children, we should actively try to give back to our parents, not take from our parents.
+After all, they spent 18+ years taking care of us.

 Save Your Marriage By Spending Appropriately

 You're obviously free to spend more money on your marriage if you want to, especially if you're rich.
 But spending $22,500 for a wedding is truly a ridiculous amount for the average American household who only earns about $68,000 a year.

 The key to a great wedding is having the people you care about most there to celebrate your special day.
 If your guests really care about you, you won't have to spend lavishly on a wedding.
 Further, the more you spend on a wedding, the more your guests will feel responsible spending more on you at the registry.